top of page

 Why This Shift Is Emotional, Not Just Technical

 This change is not driven by design trends.
+It’s driven by:

 • Past mistakes